-As the flows we wish to simulate may be very computationally demanding, we will maintain our efforts in the development of AeroSol in the following directions:
+As the flows simulated are very computationally demanding, we will maintain our efforts in the development of AeroSol in the following directions:

 - Efficient implementation of the discontinuous Galerkin method. - Implicit methods based on Jacobian-Free-Newton-Krylov methods and multigrid. - Porting on heterogeneous architectures. - Implementation of models.